Which Scandinavian languages should I learn?

 The Bengaluru Central University offers an eight-month certificate course in Finnish and Swedish through the Center For Global Studies.

-There are few institutes in various cities like Delhi, Mumbai, Kolkata, Bangalore with Scandinavian languages programs.
+There are a few institutes in various cities, such as Delhi, Mumbai, Kolkata, and Bangalore, that offer Scandinavian language programs.

 I will keep you updated.
 There are many language learning websites where you can study.